minhtt159/fruitsap/README.md

 ### ⚡ Preparing Ubuntu with Ansible

-📍 Here we will be running a Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.
+📍 Here we will be running an Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.

 📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or similar if it supports Ubuntu 22.04.